George-Apetrei/Algorithm-problems-from-the-web/README.md

-# Leetcode
+# Problems
-Just a place where I copy-paste my leetcode successfully solved problems
+Just a place where I copy-paste my successfully solved and in-progress problems

-They're put up by number of problem, in a text file because it's supposed to be pasted into the leetcode website rather than compiling yourself
+They're sorted by the website where I found them, within those folders they're sorted by the difficulty they're under on said website.